 Bodie Island Lighthouse and Cape Hatteras Lighthouse are the two you might recognize from travel guides and postcards.
 Both, along with Ocracoke Island, are managed by Cape Hatteras National Seashore.

-These lighthouses form an important piece of maritime history in The Outer Banks, North Carolina, and the United States.
+These lighthouses form an essential piece of maritime history in The Outer Banks, North Carolina, and the United States.

-Not only can you stare at the water and enjoy the beaches here, but the Outer Banks is also a great spot for fishermen and -women.
+Not only can you stare at the water and enjoy the beaches here, but the Outer Banks is also an excellent spot for fishermen and -women.

-You can fish from piers, go fly fishing, charter a boat, and enjoy many more angling opportunities.
+You can fish from piers, on the surf, or from a chartered boat and enjoy many more angling opportunities.